 At Corning Community College, we believe that everyone deserves a higher education.
-Our programs are affordable, and in addition to financial aid, we offer almost 50 scholarships to help you afford your education.
-Simply fill out the CCC Scholarship Application, and you will be considered for all scholarships for which you qualify.
+Our programs are affordable, and in addition to financial aid, we offer over 70 scholarships to help you pay for your education.
+Simply fill out the CCC Scholarship Common Application, and you will be considered for all scholarships for which you qualify.
 Scholarship availability depends on funding for current-year distribution and can fluctuate on an annual basis.

 - At least one letter of recommendation is required.
 Letters should be from individuals (other than relatives) who are familiar with you and your educational goals.
-The scholarship application will assist you with the request - you should have an email address readily available.
+The scholarship application will assist you with the request - you should have an email address readily available to send the message.

 - Incomplete applications received after the deadline will not be reviewed (this includes letters of recommendation and FAFSA).